Construction safety school set up amid rise in workplace injuries

 The school also adopts training methods from other countries such as South Korea.

 Built at a cost of S$2.2 million, the new school is an initiative by JTC.
-SCAL was awarded the tender to design, build and operate it.
+The Singapore Contractors Association Limited (SCAL) was awarded the tender to design, build and operate it.

 Speaking at the launch on Friday, Minister of State for Manpower Zaqy Mohamad said technology will be key in improving workplace safety.